Are You Aware of Hospital Fraud?

 Our experienced Hospital Fraud Lawyers are available to discuss in-depth areas of Healthcare Fraud.
 Other common types of healthcare fraud includes:

 Need to know the strength of your case?
 Submit your facts confidentially to our experienced Hospital Fraud Law Firm today for a free case evaluation.

 When to Report Hospital Fraud

-If you’ve become aware of fraudulent activity, we encourage you to contact the experienced team of Healthcare Fraud Lawyers at Nolan, Auerbach & White.
+If you’ve become aware of healthcare fraud, contact the experienced team of Healthcare Fraud Lawyers at Nolan, Auerbach & White.
 Our Whistleblower Firm is ready to hear your important story.
-Our free case review process helps individuals identify fraudulent medical billing practices and other common violations.
-Give us a call today, begin your free review, and move forward with confidence.
+Fill out the Client Intake Form, and move forward with confidence.

-Get started by filling out our online form for potential clients, or give our experienced team of hospital fraud attorneys a call today at 800-372-8304.
+Get started by filling out our online form, or give our experienced team of healthcare fraud attorneys a call today at 800.372.8304.

 FREE FRAUD CASE EVALUATION

 Frequently Asked Questions About Hospital Whistleblower Cases

 Hospital fraud typically results in a violation of the False Claims Act.
 Hospitals may employ a number of schemes that constitute fraudulent activities to include DRG and APC upcoding, paying kickbacks in exchange for referrals and additional abuses.
 To learn more, click here to contact our team of Hospital Fraud Attorneys.